awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.fullload.md

 aws s3 cp - s3://<bucket_name>/<backup_file>.xbstream
 ```

 Use the Amazon RDS console to restore the backup files from the Amazon S3 bucket and create a new Amazon Aurora MySQL DB cluster\.
-For more information, see [Restoring an Amazon Aurora MySQL DB cluster from an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Migrating.ExtMySQL.html#AuroraMySQL.Migrating.ExtMySQL.S3.Restore)\.
+For more information, see [Restoring an Aurora MySQL DB cluster from an Amazon S3 bucket](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Migrating.ExtMySQL.html#AuroraMySQL.Migrating.ExtMySQL.S3.Restore)\.

-For example, the following command prints the binlog information after you finish the creation of a compressed backup\.
+For example, the following command prints the binary log \(binlog\) information after you finish the creation of a compressed backup\.

 ```
 MySQL binlog position: filename 'mysql-bin.000001', position '481'
 ```

-For example, the following command retreives the binlog file name and position from the from the xtrabackup\_binlog\_info file\.
+For example, the following command retrieves the binary log file name and position from the from the xtrabackup\_binlog\_info file\.
 This file is located in the main backup directory of an uncompressed backup\.

 ```
 $ cat </on-premises/backup>/xtrabackup_binlog_info